-How I built an executive studio modeled on Big Brother
+How I built an invisible executive studio

 You've probably never seen an executive studio done like this.
 There are no visible cameras.
 No lights in anyone's face.
 No producer hunched behind a monitor telling someone to "be natural."
 The whole room is designed around one idea: the executive should forget they're being filmed at all.